ProMat Preview: It’s Time To Cut The Cord

 The Legal Dilemma Of Intelligent Machines

 Walking into XPONENTIAL 2018, I was dumbfounded by the keynote speech by Professor Zeynep Tufekci of the University of North Carolina.
 To paraphrase, ‘In the future, we will no longer need two pilots, planes will have just one captain and a dog.
-The dog will be there to bite the … Read More
+The dog will be there to bite the human in case he touches … Read more

 2016: The Year of Drones, Cars, Bots (and Less Jobs…)

 At a JP Morgan conference this month, former Mayor Michael Bloomberg stated that “forty percent of New York City’s jobs will be automated over the next 10 years.”
 This means over 1 million people will be out of work by 2026.
-Bloomberg’s statistic is even less than the UN Report last November, which … Read More
+Bloomberg’s statistic is even less than the UN Report last November, which stated over two-thirds of the jobs in developed … Read more